 Your water services charges will cover costs for the operation and maintenance of infrastructure networks that: supply drinking water to your property; remove wastewater from your sinks and toilets; and take away stormwater from your downpipes and public areas.

 For the first year from 1 July 2026, your Tiaki Wai bill will be calculated using much the same approach your council has been using to calculate the water services portion of your rates.
-Click on your council area below to see a table showing indicative water services charges by capital value (CV) of residential properties.
-All figures are GST inclusive.

 The approach to calculating water charges is not changing immediately.
 For the first year from 1 July 2026, Tiaki Wai is calculating water services charges using the water pricing policy and mechanisms currently used by your council, in the interests of continuity.
 This includes a mix of capital value and fixed charges, different for each council, and only relate to water usage where a customer already has a water meter.
 You can find out more about this in the Water Services Strategy available on this page (see the summary of the Pricing Policy on page 125).